CS 128 Live

 CS 128 builds on students' prior programming experience by introducing C++ as a transition from Java or Kotlin.
 The course explores concepts such as memory management and data structures.

-Previously offered only asynchronously, CS 128 Live has an in-person format, featuring revised projects, assignments, and a restructured course design.
+Previously offered only asynchronously, CS 128 Live has an in-person format, featuring new projects, new assignments, and a restructured course design.

 Interactive Lectures